 "At about 770m down, we came across some dark blocks - one was about the size of a beachball - but we couldn't figure out what it was" - Dr Marco Andreoli, an author on the Nature paper and a geologist at the South African Nuclear Energy Corporation and the University of Witwatersrand.

+After chemical and mineral tests - which meant the material was cut up into smaller fragments - the scientists were astonished to find that the rock was a meteorite, a surviving relic from the collision.
 When a large impactor strikes the Earth, a colossal amount of heat is produced; and the asteroid material is believed to vaporise or fuse with the surrounding rocks.
 A 10-km-diameter impactor is thought to generate temperatures of between 1,700-14,000C.
+Consequently, scientists can only study these large impacts by looking at the chemical composition of material in the crater.

 Morokweng core samples: Surviving asteroid fragments (top) were found hundreds of metres down.
 Glasses (bottom) produced in the impact's intense heat were drilled from an area close to the crater.
 Image: Jennie Hills/Science Museum London